engineervix/provisioner/README.md

    sudo cloud-init query -a
    ```

-If you encounter issues with Oh My Zsh, Powerlevel10k, or any other configuration, these logs will help identify what went wrong.
+If you encounter issues with oh-my-zsh, vim, or any other configuration, these logs will help identify what went wrong.

 ## Destroying Resources